JosefLeinweber/capstone_project/README.md

 # ConnectDAWs VST3 Audio Plugin

 Source code for the ConnectDAWs VST3 audio plugin.
 The plugin allows you to connect two DAWs (digital audio workstations) via internet and stream audio between them.
 The goal is to stream audio with low latency to allow for real-time collaboration between musicians.
-The plugin is still in development, and only the basic functionality is implemented.
+The plugin is still in development.
+The current version is a prototype with basic functionality and a lot of limitations.

 **The basic functionality includes:**